 In-country safeguarding and survivor support services

 Bond is working with Safeguarding Group members to collate and signpost guidance and resources on in-country safeguarding and survivor-support services on a dedicated webpage.
-If you are a Bond member and would like access to this, please contact Andrew May ([email protected]).
+If you are a Bond member and would like access to this, please contact Franziska Schwarz ([email protected]).

 Agreeing minimum standards and ensuring we and our partners meet them.
 We’ve developed policy templates which you can download, edit and use to develop your own policies.
 These look at safeguarding, the code of conduct, handling reports and complaints, and disclosing organisational malpractice (whistleblowing).

 Regulators’ requirements for safeguarding

 Find out more about the safeguarding requirements set by the Charity Commission and DFID’s guidance on enhanced due diligence.

 Incentivising cultural change through strong leadership, organisational accountability and better human resource processes.